Federal Aid Programs

 Federal Parent Loan (PLUS)

-To apply for the Parent Loan for Undergraduate Students (PLUS), please click on the following link: Studentloans.gov.
-Once there, sign in by clicking “Sign In” under the “Manage My Direct Loans” heading.
-You will need to enter the parent (borrower’s) Social Security Number, the first two letters of the parent (borrower’s) last name, the parent (borrower’s) date of birth, and the parent (borrower’s) FAFSA PIN number.
-Please complete the PLUS Loan Master Promissory Note and PLUS Application.
+To apply for the Parent Loan for Undergraduate Students (PLUS), please click on the following link: studentloans.gov.
+Once there, choose the “Parent Borrower” tab and “Apply for a PLUS Loan.”
+The parent can then login with their FSA ID and complete the application.
+Please complete the PLUS Loan Master Promissory Note along with the PLUS Application.
 In addition to the PLUS loan Master Promissory Note and Application, a PLUS loan Certification Page is required.
 To obtain these documents please visit the “Required Documents” tab.
 The PLUS Loan must be reapplied for each academic school year.

 Federal Supplemental Educational Opportunity Grant (SEOG)

-Adrian College participates in the Federal SEOG program established in 1965.
+Adrian College participates in the Federal SEOG program, established in 1965.
 This grant is awarded to students who qualify for a Pell Grant and still have unmet need beyond that met by other grant programs.
 Funds are very limited.

-Federal College Work-Study
+Federal College Campus Employment

-Federal Stafford Loan
+Federal Direct/ Stafford Student Loan

 Michigan Tuition Grant